ABHINAVGOPALAM/FDS-Project/Algorithm.md

 # CREATE GRAPH

+## creates the board as a graph by representing it as an adjacency list or adjacency matrix

 * for adjacency list
    - initialize an array of self referencial structure and make every entry link to NULL